OpenReqEU/prs-improving-requirements-quality/README.md

 #### Available Demos

+**csv - Ambiguity Counts**: This is a demo package for a webpage that loads a CSV, and runs each requirement through the API.
+Producing a count of ambiguities found.
+1. Prepare a CSV file with a single column, where each row is a requirement
+2. Upload that CSV using the button provided by this demo

+**csv - Visualisation**: This is a demo package for a webpage that loads a CSV, and runs each requirement through the API.
+It they displays the output visually as highlighted smells.
+1. Prepare a CSV file with a single column, where each row is a requirement
+2. If you wish, separating sets of requirements with an empty line causes some visual formatting with the output
+3. Upload that CSV using the button provided by this demo

 **iFrame Functionality**: NOT CURRENTLY FUNCTIONAL, ALTHOUGH FIXABLE It is possible to query the functioning API in your web browser, with URL parameters, and it will act as a stand-alone page.∏